 where~$M_n^{(\epsilon)}$ is a martingale and~$\chi_\epsilon$ is an approximation of the corrector obtained by solving a ``massive'' Poisson equation with ``mass''~$\epsilon$; see \twoeqref{E:5.2r}{E:3.7w}.
 The intuition we have from stochastic homogenization is that all the terms involving~$\chi_\epsilon$ are small for~$\epsilon$ small and the martingale thus captures the bulk of the fluctuations of the walk.

-This intuition notwithstanding, as we not in a stochastic setting, we cannot employ the usual argument (based, for instance, on spectral theory in~\cite{KV86}) to take~$\epsilon\downarrow0$, which is what is typically done to eliminate the additive term and replace~$\chi_\epsilon(\tau_x(\omega))-\chi_\epsilon(\omega)$ by~$\chi(\omega,x)$; see \eqref{E:5.9i}.
+This intuition notwithstanding, as we are not in a stochastic setting, we cannot employ the usual argument (based, for instance, on spectral theory in~\cite{KV86}) to take~$\epsilon\downarrow0$, which is what is needed to eliminate the additive term and replace~$\chi_\epsilon(\tau_x(\omega))-\chi_\epsilon(\omega)$ by~$\chi(\omega,x)$; see \eqref{E:5.9i}.
 Instead we invoke a martingale approximation \emph{one more time}, this time localized in the physical space, to write

 where $\wt M_n^{(r,\epsilon)}$ is another martingale and~$H_{\Lambda_r}$ is the first exit time from~$\Lambda_r$, for $r:=\sqrt n/\delta$ with~$\delta>0$ small.
 Here~$\theta_{r,\epsilon}(\omega,\cdot)$ is a kind of ``second-order corrector'' being defined as a solution of a (massless) Poisson equation in~$\Lambda_r$ with ``charge density''~$x\mapsto\epsilon\chi_\epsilon\circ\tau_x(\omega)$ and Dirichlet boundary conditions outside~$\Lambda_r$; see \eqref{E:3.24}.